 It is recommended to have your female cat checked by you veterinarian.
-If possible before breeding (read here all you should know before you decide to breed)!
+If possible before breeding!
 Cat pregnancy takes a lot of energy.
 Therefore a pregnant queen should stay as healthy as possible.
 No medication should be given during feline pregnancy, except in emergency.

-The right diet is essential for your pregnant cat.
+The right diet is essential during feline pregnancy.

 Don’t get worried if your pregnant cat starts to sleep more and more.
 Inactivity and rest are perfectly normal during feline gestation.